Tips to Elevate Your Camping Experience

 Early morning yoga is a great way to start the day.

-6. Comfort is key.
-Bring along some comfortable bedding, such as a camping mattress or foam pad, comforter and pillows.
-Don't forget to pack extra blankets or layers for colder nights.
+The best part of car camping is being able to bring anything you can fit in the car.
+Bring comfortable bedding, like a camping mattress or thick foam pad, a comforter and as many pillows as you want.
+Pack extra blankets if the nights will be cold.
 (Again, we love Merino wool base layers for an added dose of warmth and natural temperature regulation for chilly nights.)

-7. Go explore.
-Take advantage of the outdoors by going on hikes, mountain biking, swimming or strolling around the area.
+Take advantage of being in the outdoors by going on hikes, mountain biking, swimming or strolling around the area.
 Get creative with outdoor activities and games that you can do with friends or family.
 Again, make sure you research the terrain ahead of time and be realistic about your fitness level and ability - and the time needed to get back to camp - before hitting the trail.
+Camp hosts often have great ideas of nearby trails and activities - feel free to ask them!

 hikers in the eastern Sierra